Recipe: Vodka cream sauce! »

 Now, you can actually skip sauteing the onions and garlic, but I wanted to feel like I did some cooking for this dish.
 Heat up oil, in a pan on medium high heat and when hot, add chopped onion.
 Bring down heat to medium, cook onion to your liking — until translucent or caramelized.
 Add garlic, and cook until fragrant, which is only a few minutes.
 Be careful not to let the garlic brown.

-At this point, I added red wine, which is unnecessary, but I like to think of my vodka sauce as the jungle juice of marinara!
-I like the added flavor wine brings.
-If you decide to pour it in, cook it off for another couple of minutes, to burn the alcohol out and also to absorb into the onions and garlic.
+At this point I add wine, which is not completely necessary, but I think of my vodka sauce as the jungle juice of marinara!
+I like the added flavor wine brings, and it deglazes the pan.
+Cook it off for another couple of minutes, to burn the alcohol out and to absorb into the onions and garlic.

 This sauce must be smooth!
 Pulverize this baby in a food processor, blender, or Vita-Mix.